qingniao99/ftl-vue-webpack/README.md

 # ftl-vue-webpack

-> A Vue.js multi-page project which can support transform ftl and support mock-refresh.
+> A Vue.js multi-page && spa project which can support transform ftl and support mock-refresh automatically.

-## if you want use pure html, look [here](https://github.com/jarvan4dev/vue-multi-page)
+## if you want use simple pure html, look [here](https://github.com/jarvan4dev/vue-multi-page)

 ## Build Setup